Mixing and cut-off in cycle walks: The power-of-2 random walk

 \subsection{A Chebyshev cut-off criterion}

 We begin by describing a commonly used second moment method for proving cut-off, which we apply in analyzing the power-of-2 random walk.
-The following is a variant of the lower bound method from \cite{DS87}, see also Wilson's lemma in \cite{LPW09}. \begin{proposition} Let $\{A_p \subset \zed/p\zed\}_{p \in \sP}$ be a sequence of symmetric, lazy, generating sets for $\zed/p\zed$, with $\mu_{A_p}$ the corresponding uniform probability measure and, for $\xi \in \zed/p\zed$, Fourier coefficients
+The following is a variant of the lower bound method from \cite{DS87}, see also Wilson's lemma in \cite{LPW09}.